GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 #### Anchoring the footer

 In spite of setting the page margins to 0, however, Puppeteer still needs some coaxing to get the footer flush with the bottom of the page.
 To force the issue set the position to relative and push the wrapper down a bit.
 Trial and error found 1.37cm worked in this instance.
+This value depends on the height of the header and will need adjusting as the latter changes.

 ```css
 .footer-wrapper {